dockstore/dockstore/faq.md

 ## Do you have tips on creating Dockerfiles?

-* make sure you [set up Docker command](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group) on your system so you do not need sudo
+* make sure you [manage Docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/) on your system so you do not need sudo for the `docker` command
 * do not call Docker-inside-Docker (it's possible but causes Docker client/server issues, it is also not compatible with CWL)
 * do not depend on changes to `hostname` or `/etc/hosts`, Docker will interfere with this
 * try to keep your Docker images small